 Medications for Arthritis

-Learn about the medicines you can use to treat arthritis and its symptoms.
+Learn about the medicines used to treat arthritis and its symptoms.

-Whether you have osteoarthritis, rheumatoid arthritis, psoriatic arthritis, or one of the nearly 100 other forms of arthritis and related diseases, you have plenty of medicines available to help.
+Whether you have osteoarthritis, rheumatoid arthritis (RA), psoriatic arthritis or another of the 100 forms of arthritis and related diseases, you have medicines available to help.
 They can ease symptoms, slow the disease down and help you live a full and busy life.
-Some arthritis-related diseases — such as gout, fibromyalgia and osteoporosis — have medicines just for those diseases and are covered in our Drug Guide.
+Some arthritis-related diseases — such as gout, fibromyalgia and osteoporosis — have medicines just for those diseases.

 Here is a breakdown to help you sort out what is best for you.

 Opioids are pain killers that must be prescribed by a doctor.
 They are very strong and can work well for severe pain.
 But they do have more side effects than acetaminophen and people can become dependent on them or addicted.
-Donald Miller, PharmD, Professor, Department of Pharmacy Practice at North Dakota State University in Fargo warns they are not much more useful for long-term use than acetaminophen or NSAIDs.
+Donald Miller, PharmD, a professor in the Department of Pharmacy Practice at North Dakota State University in Fargo, warns they are not much more useful for long-term use than acetaminophen or NSAIDs.

 Medicines that contain both acetaminophen and opioids are also available.

 NSAIDs relieve pain and inflammation by blocking hormone-like substances called prostaglandins.